Do you sometimes struggle to sleep well in hotels? Me too!

 The fourth and probably most obvious rule is that you should use expressions in moderation.
 Even the trendiest buzzword can be effective if used sparingly.
 Just don’t overdo it.

 Wait a minute, some of you will say.
 Why should I care so much about what other people think about the way I talk?
 Using trendy expressions is just how I roll.
 Why should I change my style just to fit someone else’s narrow conception of effective communication?

 Ok, I respect that.
 If using trendy metaphors is part of your DNA, then don’t stop.
 Just don’t start talking like that because you think it will make you sound clever.
 If these phrases don’t come naturally, you will sound even more ridiculous when you strain to use them.

 In other words, the fifth rule is to be yourself.
 At the end of the day, that’s a no-brainer.

-Zach Wolfe is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Austin, Houston, and The Woodlands.
-With some exceptions, he tries to avoid using trendy corporate buzzwords.
+Zach Wolfe (zwolfe@fleckman) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
+Follow @zachwolfelaw to keep up with his latest shenanigans on Instagram.

 He often writes about issues in departing employee litigation, but this time he decided to think outside the box.